koraytugay/koraytugay.github.io/content/draft/proxy-servers.md

 A client can intentionally configure a proxy server for whatever reason.
 A proxy server at the operating system level can be configured for a client, in which case all the HTTP traffic, including any browser running on the computer will use.
 In this situation, clients will be aware that they are behind a proxy server, and will act differently in some situations: For example, for a secure HTTP connection via HTTPS, client will first send a `CONNECT` to the Proxy Server, instead of a HTTP request.

 #### SSL Connection Behind a Proxy Server
-SSL connection can be possible in the existence of proxy servers by turning the server into a TCP tunnel with `CONNECT`.
-More detailed answer can be found in [this](https://stackoverflow.com/a/40885184) answer and in [Section 4.3.6](https://tools.ietf.org/html/rfc7231#section-4.3.6) of Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content RFC.
-[Wikipedia](https://en.wikipedia.org/wiki/HTTP_tunnel#HTTP_CONNECT_method) also explains and gives examples on how `CONNECT` works.

 We can observe this behaviour by the following.
 Start listening on port `8443` using netcat:

 ```bash